Parsl/parsl/docs/userguide/workflows/logging.rst

     and may not be applicable to other executors.

-Use logs specific to an Executor to trace whether the workers on the compute nodes are starting, detecting resources, and connecting to the host process.
+Use logs specific to an Executor to trace whether the workers on the compute nodes are starting, detecting resources properly, and connecting to the host process.

 Each node in a compute block writes to a unique subdirectory within the directory of its associated executor and block.
 For example, a compute node in the first block of the "htex_local" executor is found in ``htex_local/block-0``.

-A compute log directory contains two types of log files: a "manager" log for the process which launches the workers, and "worker" logs for each worker the manager launches.

-Use the logs to ensure...
+Use the logs written by processes on the compute node to ensure...

 - *Connectivity* to the host process.
 The manager log should declare that it connected and identify which network it is using by printing a log line similar to